 Which, of course, is unarguably hypocritical.
 But it's funny that Dionne doesn't make the more obvious point here.
 It's not only that republicans have said the stuff about the religious test and are now using religion to gain support.
 It's that republicans have always been very clear about what they think judges are supposed to do: they think judges should strictly interpret the law and the Constitution, and that's it.

 Even when Bush announced Miers, he said that she "will strictly interpret our Constitution and laws.
 She will not legislate from the bench."
 Bush said of some judges whose nominations were being held up that "They will strictly and faithfully interpret the law.
 They won't use the bench from which to legislate."
 What about foreign law?
-Kevin Fobbs tells us:
+Kevin Fobbs:

 The Supreme Court may not continue to be the supreme court of the land if the judicial philosophy of Justices Anthony Kennedy, Ruth Bader Ginsberg and Stephen Breyer of using foreign law rulings in adjudicating American cases is permitted to become standard practice by the justices.

 Couldn't be clearer.
-Their position might be overstated, simplistic, and full of straw men, but it's clear: judges can't use their personal preferences, or even the laws of another country, to make their decisions.
+Judges can't use their personal preferences, or even the laws of another country, to make their decisions.
 They interpret the law, plain and simple.